Digital family medicine cabinet — what it includes, how it works and how much it costs

 Shared medicine cabinet

-In mojApteczka the starting point is simple: the shared medicine cabinet is not an add-on, it is the central operating model.
-Household members see a shared view, can work on one cabinet, and stop depending on one person’s memory.
+In mojApteczka, the starting point is simple: the shared medicine cabinet is not an add-on, it is the core model for how the app works.
+Household members see a shared view, can manage one cabinet together and stop depending on one person’s memory.

 This approach works especially well in homes where different people do the shopping or some products sit outside the main cupboard.
 In that case, a shared picture matters more than another spreadsheet.

-The biggest family difference is not simply the ability to add a child profile.
-The key is pediatric classification that takes age and body weight into account — the actual household context.
-It is not a gimmick but a layer of child safety, which makes it easier to separate products suited to a toddler from those meant strictly for adults.
+The biggest difference for families is not simply the ability to add a child profile.
+The key is paediatric classification that takes age and body weight into account: the real household context.
+It is not a gimmick, but a layer of child safety that makes it easier to separate products suited to a young child from those meant strictly for adults.

-If this topic matters to you, see also the page on pediatric safety in the cabinet.
-That is where you can see why a family medicine cabinet in your phone should be designed for the home, not copied from a single-user app.
+If this topic matters to you, see also the page on paediatric safety in the cabinet.
+That is where you can see why a family medicine cabinet on your phone should be designed for the home, not copied from a single-user app.

 Caregiver role

-In a home someone usually coordinates order: a parent, a partner, an adult child helping a senior.
-That is why mojApteczka includes a caregiver role and the scenario where one person keeps the bigger picture without constantly asking others about every product.
+In a home, someone usually coordinates order: a parent, a partner or an adult child helping an older adult.
+That is why mojApteczka includes a caregiver role and the scenario where one person keeps the wider picture in order without constantly asking others about every product.

 This matters especially when part of the family lives separately or when support has to be organised remotely.
-Just access to the list is not enough.
-What counts is responsibility and scope of action.
+Access to the list alone is not enough.
+What counts is responsibility and what that person is allowed to do.

 Scanner and alerts

 The second pillar is combining scanning with automatic reminders.
-The AI medicine scanner shortens onboarding to a few minutes, and expiry date alerts help keep order afterwards.
-On top of that you get product data grounded in RPL — the Polish base covering 78,000+ medicines.
+The AI medicine scanner makes setup take only a few minutes, and expiry date alerts help keep order afterwards.
+On top of that, you get product data grounded in RPL: the Polish database covering 78,000+ medicines.

-In practice, this combination gives a family what it actually needs: less manual work, better data quality, and more confidence that in a critical moment you know what you have at hand.
+In practice, this combination gives a family what it actually needs: less manual work, better data quality and more confidence that, when it matters, you know what you have at hand.

 FAQ